I’m going to go ahead and get a spoiler out of the way right now: Mary Poppins ends up getting made.

 As Disney fans, there is plenty to enjoy in the movie.
 Keep your eyes out in Walt’s office for his memorabilia, as well as other projects he may be working on.
 References to Disney history are quick, and may go over the heads of casual Disney fans, but those with a love of such things will enjoy this movie.
 One last note: stay through the credits for photos of the actual production, as well as tapes from the script sessions with Mrs. Travers.
 Stay all the way to the end for a very special dedication.
 It was worth it to me, and I know it will be worth it to you.

 In summary, this is a great movie with great performances.
 It pulls on the heartstrings with humor, melancholy and nostalgia.
 In a way, it’s perhaps the most “grown up” movie released under the Walt Disney Pictures label, at the same time, aiming at the heart of the child in all of us.
 Go in expecting a good (even if not 100% historically accurate) story, and you won’t be disappointed.
-Five out of Five Stars for me!
+Four out of Five Stars for me!